Remote monitoring system device support

 Email us

-LATITUDE™ (NXT) Patient Management System
+LATITUDE™ Communicator for the LATITUDE NXT Patient Management System

 Important Safety Information

+The Communicator is designed with options to connect to the Clinician website.
+You can only use one connection method at a time with your Communicator (Cellular, Internet, Hotspot, or Standard Telephone).
+Using more than one connection method at a time may result in your Communicator failing to connect to the Clinician Website.
 The Communicator is designed to work only with the implanted device of the patient for whom it was prescribed.
 It will not work with other patients’ implanted devices and should be used only as authorized by the prescribing physician.
 The Communicator is not for use with any pulse generator other than a Boston Scientific device.
 Ask your physician if you have questions about any risks with using the Communicator or your implanted device.